Influencers are failing to break out in TV and movies. Can Charli D’Amelio and Addison Rae beat the curse?

 Bo Burnham is the gold standard of the Internet crossover.
 The comedian began posting humorous songs to YouTube as a high-schooler in 2006.
 One rap titled “i’m bo yo." racked up more than 33 million views.

 Two years later, he released his first EP and became the youngest person to record a Comedy Central half-hour special.
-Since then, he’s starred in his own MTV series and wrote and directed the 2018 award-winning feature film “Eight Grade.”
+Since then, he’s starred in his own MTV series and wrote and directed the 2018 award-winning feature film “Eighth Grade.”
 In May, he released the Netflix special “Inside,” which spent weeks in the platform’s “Top Ten” and received critical acclaim.

 Burnham wrote, shot, directed and edited the series — the way a YouTuber or TikToker might.
 But instead of putting it all online, it was released on Netflix.